collaborationFactory/cplace-npm-tools/README.md

           --show-files
               List files to be merged

+      flow --projectPlanningRefactor --pathProjectPlanning <path-to-local-project-planning-repo>
+          Iterates through the complete history of current branch and recreate the commits which only affects 25 plugins mentioned in
+          PFM-ISSUE-1934.
+It is highly suggested to use --verbose while running this option as it takes 3 hours to finish and you can see how much time is left.

+          At the end the script will create a branch with the same name in the project planning repo(except master,for master it will create master_<current_date>).

       refactor <subcommand> --plugin|-p <plugin>
           Handles plugin specific refactorings where <subcommand> is one of the following: